jakeliu15/rlmarketpredictor/README.md

-# Reinforced Learning Market Predictor
+# Reinforced Learning Stock Trader

-# FinRL Market Prediction Project
+# FinRL Stock Trading Project

 This project implements a reinforcement learning-based stock trading system using the FinRL library.
 It trains and evaluates various RL algorithms for market trend prediction.